Infant Family and Mental Health Graduate Certificate

 Program content is also expected to be of great interest and benefit to teachers of infant-toddler classrooms, to first responders, law enforcement investigators, prosecutors, and specialized child interviewers, to foster parents and guardians ad litem, and to those in a wide range of other fields that serve and/or advocate for families of infants and toddlers.
 In particular, the program is expected to be of special interest to three primary audiences:

-This is a 12-credit hour certificate including a 3-credit hour practicum or internship.
-Students already bringing experience in the field can substitute a program evaluation for the internship.
+This is a 12-credit hour certificate program.
 The IFMH Certificate program’s four courses cover best practices, latest research, and strategies that can help children birth to three and their families – even those facing substantial challenges – make more successful adjustments during the child’s earliest years so that more young children might be ready to learn by preschool age.
 The following topics are a sampling of what will be covered in this program, representing a balance of theory, assessment and intervention:

 The ultimate aim of the IFMH certificate program is to assure that all of its graduates leave with an advanced understanding of infant-parent mental health concepts and of skills relevant to their scope of practice for engaging and supporting infants and toddlers from diverse family systems.
 In turn, a more knowledgeable workforce will help to assure an increasing number of children’s life chances, as children whose families are supported by well-schooled professionals will stand more ready for school thanks to children’s enhanced social and emotional development.